Production federated keyword spotting via distillation, filtering, and joint federated-centralized training: Acknowledgements

 \section{Acknowledgements}

-The authors would like to acknowledge the contributions of Chen Chen, Katie Knister, Tamar Lucassen, Uli Sachs, Mohammadinamul Sheik, Eric Tung, Lingfeng Xu, and Dan Zivkovic, as well as colleagues on the Google Research and Speech teams.
+The authors would like to acknowledge the contributions of Chen Chen, Katie Knister, Tamar Lucassen, Uli Sachs, Mohammadinamul Sheik, Eric Tung, Lingfeng Xu, Dan Zivkovic, and colleagues on the Google Research and Speech teams.